Archaeology of New Zealand: Communication and migration

 As the early settlers to New Zealand came in great numbers with supplies for planting numerous crop types it is believed that it was a planned migration to a known location.
 However while there is some speculation from non archaeological sources that migration to New Zealand continued throughout the Archaic period, evidence is absent in the archaeological record, and there is also no evidence for domestic pigs and chickens from the Pacific making it to New Zealand - something would have been expected if trade networks had been built.

-The Māori did, however, maintain the technology for long sea voyages – reaching the Chatham Islands in the 16th century.
+The early Māori did, however, maintain the technology for long sea voyages – reaching the Chatham Islands about 1500 CE, where they developed into the separate Moriori people.

 The earliest archaeological sites in New Zealand have implements from tropical Polynesia.
 There is also evidence that obsidian was traded throughout New Zealand from soon after arrival.
 However it was only in the sixteenth century that pounamu (jade) was traded around New Zealand, with a different supply network to the obsidian.
 Earthquakes caused changing living patterns and the movement of people.

 The Māori language has changed little in the 700 years since it separated from Cook Islands Māori.